haf/Http.fs/README.md

 Http.fs
 =======

-An HTTP client library for F#, which wraps [HttpWebRequest](http://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.aspx)/[Response](http://msdn.microsoft.com/en-us/library/system.net.httpwebresponse.aspx) in a glorious functional jacket!
+A gloriously functional HTTP client library for F#!

 ## How do I use it? ##